Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Best route: Dalhousie → Bharmour → Kugti (5-hour drive)

-14.⇒ Pangi Valley – Himachal’s Hidden Wilderness
+Pangi Valley – Himachal’s Hidden Wilderness

-Pangi Valley is wild, rugged, and unbelievably beautiful.
+Pangi Valley is wild, rugged and unbelievably beautiful.
 The drive through Sach Pass is half the adventure with every bend opens to a new breathtaking view.

 Visit Pangi Valley hill stations

-I met warm-hearted locals who live simple mountain lives, surrounded by some of the most dramatic landscapes in Himachal.
+You will love to meet warm-hearted locals who live simple mountain lives, surrounded by some of the most dramatic landscapes in Himachal.

 Things to do: Off-roading, photography, village stays